Program in the Environment

 - Slide 4

 PitE majors Sophia May and Carly Rosenberg create project with Michigan Dining to use tower gardens in dining halls

 Twenty-three students spent the month of May building a new, sustainable structure at the University of Michigan Biological Station.

-PitE’s curriculum focuses on the complex interactions of human beings and their environment.
-To understand these interactions and learn how to create more sustainable and socially equitable forms of human habitation on this planet, PitE students develop a multidisciplinary perspective integrating the methods and approaches of the natural sciences, social sciences, and humanities.
-By means of PitE’s many field classes and internships, PitE students put their scientific, policy, and cultural scholarship into practice.
+The Program in the Environment (PitE) offers both a broad liberal arts education in environmental topics and the opportunity for students to pursue various lines of individual interest in considerable depth.
+Broadly speaking, PitE’s curriculum focuses on the complex interactions of human beings and their environment.
+To understand these interactions and learn how to create more rational and equitable forms of human habitation on this planet, PitE students develop a multidisciplinary perspective integrating the methods and approaches of the natural sciences, social sciences, and humanities.